Upgrading BOSH Director on GCP

 Networking: Select the Networking tab, and perform the following steps:

 - For Network and Subnetwork, select the network and subnetwork you created when you initially deployed Pivotal Cloud Foundry.
-See Create a GCP Network with Subnet section of the Preparing to Deploy Ops Manager on GCP Manually topic.
+See Step 3: Create a GCP Network with Subnets in Preparing to Deploy Ops Manager on GCP Manually.

 - For Network tags, enter any tags that you applied to your original Ops Manager.
 For example, if you used the

-pcf-opsmanagertag to apply the firewall rule you created in Create Firewall Rules for the Network, then apply the same tag to this Ops Manager VM.
+pcf-opsmanagertag to apply the firewall rule you created in Step 5: Create Firewall Rules for the Network, then apply the same tag to this Ops Manager VM.

 - For Internal IP, select

 Custom.
-In the Internal IP address field, enter a spare address located within the reserved IP range configured in your existing BOSH Director.
+In the Internal IP address field, enter a spare address located within the reserved IP range you configured in your existing BOSH Director as part of Step 5: Create Networks Page.
 Do not use

 10.0.0.1, which is configured for the Gateway.